JamBelg/Time-Series-Forecasting-with-R/README.md

 ggsave("pics/plot_oil.png")
 ```
 <img src="https://github.com/JamBelg/Time-Series-Forcasting-with-R/blob/main/pics/plot_oil.png?raw=true" width="714" height="594">
-</br>Blue line is the trend of daily sales versus oil price, sales decreases when oil price rises.
+</br>Blue line is the trend of daily sales versus oil price, sales have decreased with the increase of oil price.

 #### Holidays/events
 There is a national (approx. 14), regional and local holidays in Ecuador.